gustaveroussy/CFS/Tutorial.md

 #### arguments

 -   data : Seurat object to analyse
--   ncis : Number of independant component to separate in the sample (default=100)
+-   nics : Number of independant component to separate in the sample (default=100)
 -   maxit : Number of iterations (default = 600)
 -   method : Method to use between "icafast", "icaimax", "icajade" (default = "icafast")
 -   kurtosis : Value of the kurtosis filter on IC (default = 3)